 When all windings are delta-connected, determine peak and symmetrical currents from oscillogram obtained by proper connection of current measuring devices or by digital calculations.

-Whenever possible record the tank current by connecting the transformer tank to ground trough a current measuring device.
+Whenever possible record the tank current by connecting the transformer tank to ground through a current measuring device.

 Note 1 -- Any appropriate measuring devices may be used, as long that they give correct measurements with appropriate sensitivity, precision and uncertainty.
 Those measuring devices may be, for example, current transformers, shunts, Rogowski coils.